 Well you’re in luck.
-RLSM will happily work with you to have a staff member or trained docent bring hands-on learning into your classroom – for FREE.
+The RLSM will happily work with you to have a staff member or trained docent bring hands-on learning to your classroom – FOR FREE.

-Just contact us to discuss how we can best fit in with your teaching plans!
+Just contact us to discuss how we can best fit in with your teaching plans.

 Are you interested in getting more involved at the RLSM?
 There is no better way than to volunteer!
 No talent is too small when sharing the story of Stevenson!

 We have volunteer opportunities for docents, programming, and fundraising!
 All volunteers are thoroughly trained and we will work with your schedule.

 Volunteering is a two-way street and RLSM endeavors to always provide a fun, fulfilling, and educational opportunity for those generous enough to lend us their time and talent!

 Volunteers are welcome from age 15 and up!

 Please contact us if you are interested in becoming a volunteer!